 IMPLEMENTING T4I THROUGHOUT THE GROUP

-The program is to be rolled out to the roughly 700 operating business units (legal entities) in which our more than 670,000 employees work by 2025.
-From the start in spring 2018 to the end of the 2019 reporting period, the program has initially been rolled out to more than 200 business units, prioritized by size and risk profile, in order to achieve a far-reaching impact as quickly as possible.
-With around 491,000 employees, these business units represent more than two thirds of all the Volkswagen Group’s employees.
+The program is to be rolled out to more than 850 operating business units (legal entities) in which our more than 670,000 employees work by 2025.
+From the start in spring 2018 to the end of the 2020 reporting period (Annual report), the program has initially been rolled out to 639 business units, prioritized by size and risk profile, in order to achieve a far-reaching impact as quickly as possible.
 The core content of T4I is more than 100 packages of measures that must be independently implemented by every business unit.
 This is intended to create consistently robust systems and processes for avoiding compliance and integrity risks in all areas of activity – and should thus also eliminate the causes that fostered serious misconduct in the past.
 The packages of measures are grouped by topic into 11 key initiatives, for example on product compliance, on HR compliance and processes, on the whistleblower system or on Business Partner Due Diligence.

 One key initiative – the integrity program – is particularly focused on the topic of integrity.
 Regular reporting on how implementation of the particular key initiative is progressing ensures transparency about the progress made in implementation in the individual companies and thus creates the basis for quality assurance.
 The focus in the reporting year was on reaching people, raising their awareness and motivating them.